keyboard_arrow_up

 High Voltage Transformers

-Designed to handle electrical energy in high voltage levels.
-Instrument transformers accurately measure and monitor power voltage as it is transmitted proportionally through the primary and secondary coils.
+Built to handle electrical energy at high voltage levels, these transformers ensure efficient power transmission across long distances.
+Instrument transformers within this category provide precise measurement and monitoring of power voltage as it transfers proportionally between primary and secondary coils.

 Inverters